 Stop smoking

-You should take immediate steps to quit and remain smoke-free.
+- Take immediate steps to quit and remain smoke-free.

-Quitting smoking is one of the best things you can do to recover from surgery.
-It reduces the risks of wound infection, pneumonia and a heart attack.
+- Quitting smoking is one of the best things you can do to recover from surgery.
+It reduces the risks of wound infection, pneumonia, and heart attack.

 Get regular exercise

-Even a daily, rigorous walk to the park will help.
+- Even a daily, rigorous walk to the park will help.

-Continue using prescribed medications unless your anaesthetist or surgeon recommends against it
+Continue using prescribed medications unless advised otherwise

-Some supplements can thin your blood, causing increased risk of bleeding or interacting unpredictably with other medications.
+- Stop all natural or herbal supplements two weeks before surgery, as some can thin your blood, increasing the risk of bleeding or interacting unpredictably with other medications.

 Days before your anaesthesia and surgery